yan-cheng-1113/StanfordCS144/README.md

 # StanfordCS144
-Projects used for CS144 at Stanford University
+Projects used for CS144 at Stanford.